inmation/WebStudio-docs/ReferenceDocs/widgets/chart/README.md

 ```

 #### Tag Table

-When a `tagtable` is provided a tabular icon is shown in the inspector at the pens section.
-By this the user can add additional pens to the chart.
-Tagtable can be provided by configuring an array of objects with at least `name` and `path` or by just an object path.
-The latter needs to be a path to a Table Holder in the system.
+When a `tagtable` is provided a table icon is shown on the right inspector panel in the pens section.
+From the `+` button, additional pens can be added to the chart.

+A `tagtable` can be provided either by configuring an array of objects containing at least `name` and `path` or by assigning a single object path of a system Table Holder object to the property.

 ```jsonc
 {